 Samantha has worked on a range of projects in the UK and in developing countries.
 She strongly believes in architecture as a facilitator for social regeneration and this is a key consideration in the feasibility studies that she develops for our clients, in particular Westminster City Council.
 Experienced in taking designs to completion, she is currently responsible for a large, housing led development that is under construction.
 This practical knowledge underpins Samantha’s proposals ensuring that they are both viable and aesthetic.

-A graduate from the University of Manchester, Chivonne joined DMA in 2014.
-Since then she has developed her design skills on a range of housing led projects.
-These include development studies for sites in sensitive central London locations and planning applications.
-She has also established her knowledge of construction working on two now completed projects, and most recently she has been responsible for developing the detail design for a new office for the Wildlife Trust in Trumpington that is currently on site.
+Since joining the practice in 2014, Chivonne has developed her design skills on a range of housing led projects, including development studies and planning applications for sites in sensitive central London locations.
+She has also established her knowledge of construction working on several now completed projects and was responsible for developing the detail design for a new office for the Wildlife Trust in Trumpington, Cambridge.
+More recently, she has worked on a series of educational projects on the EFA’s Free Schools and Priority Schools Building Programme frameworks, broadening her experience in this field.
+Chivonne is also currently studying for her Part II qualification at the Centre for Alternative Technology in Wales.

 Since graduating from Queen’s University Belfast in 2015, Max has worked on a variety of projects at DMA.
 These range from researching and making proposals for the new furniture at Lord’s Media Centre to managing the construction of a new “container park” facility as part of improvements at Westminster’s Church Street market.
 This experience has allowed him to develop his digital design skills which, he is now applying to develop the technical information for a major new housing scheme in London.